ismailfurkann/ismailfurkann/README.md

 - 🔭 I’m currently working on my own projects

-- 🌱 I’m currently learning SQL and Python
+- 🌱 I’m currently learning Dart and Flutter.

 - 📫 How to reach me **ismailfurkanal@gmail.com**